masikol/con-hi/README.md

 ```
 -f or --target-fasta: *
     File of target sequence(s) in fasta format.

 -b or --bam: *
     Sorted BAM file which contains mapping on target sequence(s).

 -o or --outfile:
     Output file.
     Deault value: 'highlighted_sequence.gbk'.

 -c or --lower-coverage-thresholds:
     Comma-separated list of lower coverage threshold(s).
     Default: 10.
+    To disable it, specify "-c off", and low-coverage regions won't be annotated.

+-n or --no-zero-output:
+    Suppress annotation of zero-coverage regions.
+    Disabled by default.

 -C or --upper-coverage-coefficients:
     Comma-separated list of coverage coefficient(s).
     To annotate regions with coverage > 1.7×M,
       where M is median coverage, specify "-C 1.7".
     Default: 2.0.
--n or --no-zero-output:
-    Suppress annotation of zero-coverage regions.
-    Disabled by default.
+    To disable it, specify "-C off", and high-coverage regions won't be annotated.

 -l or --min-feature-len:
     Minimum length of a feature to output.
 Must be int >= 0.
     Default: 5 bp.

 --circular:
     Target sequence in curcular.
 Affects only corresponding GenBank field.
     Disabled by default.

 --organism:
     Organism name.
 Affects only corresponding GenBank field.
     If it contains spaces, surround it with quotes (see Example 4).